Maneuvering Characteristics Augmentation System: MCAS circumvention for ferry flights

-Angle of Attack (AoA)
+Angle of attack

 As per Boeing technical description: "the Angle of Attack (AoA) is an aerodynamic parameter that is key to understanding the limits of airplane performance.
 Recent accidents and incidents have resulted in new flight crew training programs, which in turn have raised interest in AoA in commercial aviation.
 Awareness of AOA is vitally important as the airplane nears stall."
 Chesley Sullenberger said AoA indicators might have helped in these two crashes.
 "It is ironic that most modern aircraft measure (angle of attack) and that information is often used in many aircraft systems, but it is not displayed to pilots.
 Instead, pilots must infer (angle of attack) from other parameters, deducing it indirectly."

 AoA sensors

-Though there are two sensors on the MAX only one of them is used at a time to trigger MCAS activation on the 737 MAX.
-Any fault in this sensor, perhaps due to physical damage, creates a single point failure: the flight control system lacks any basis for rejecting its input as faulty information.
+Though there are two sensors on the MAX, only one of them is used at a time to trigger MCAS activation on the 737 MAX.
+Any fault in this sensor, perhaps due to physical damage, creates a single point failure, and the flight control system lacks any basis for rejecting its input as faulty information.

 Reports of a single point of failure were not always acknowledged by Boeing.
 Addressing American Airlines pilots, Boeing vice-president Mike Sinnett contradicted reports that the MCAS had a single-point failure, because the pilots themselves are the backup.
 Reporter Useem said in The Atlantic it was "showing both a misunderstanding of the term and a sharp break from Boeing's long-standing practice of having multiple backups for every flight system".

 Problems with the AoA sensor had been reported in over 200 incident reports submitted to the FAA; however, Boeing did not flight test a scenario in which it malfunctioned.

 The sensors themselves are under scrutiny.
 Sensors on the Lion air aircraft were supplied by United Technologies' Rosemount Aerospace.

 In September 2019, the EASA said it prefers triple-redundant AoA sensors rather than the dual redundancy in Boeing's proposed upgrade to the MAX.
 Installation of a third sensor could be expensive and take a long time.
 The change, if mandated, could be extended to thousands of older model 737s in service around the world.

 A former professor at Embry-Riddle Aeronautical University, Andrew Kornecki, who is an expert in redundancy systems, said operating with one or two sensors "would be fine if all the pilots were sufficiently trained in how to assess and handle the plane in the event of a problem".
 But, he would much prefer building the plane with three sensors, as Airbus does.